PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 This live demo shows the potential of building multi-language reports for Power BI.
-The report in the live demo can be loaded using English, Spanish, French, German, Dutch, Italian, Portuguese, Greek, Russian, Japanese, Chinese, Hindi, Hebrew and Afrikaans.
+The report in the live demo can be loaded using English, Spanish, French, German, Dutch, Italian, Portuguese, Greek, Russian, Japanese, Chinese, Hindi and Hebrew.
 You can test out the live demo and the experience a Power BI report that support over a dozen secondary languages by navigating the following URL.